New Year's Day gift (royal courts)

 At the Tudor and Stuart royal courts in Britain it was traditional to give gifts on New Year's Day, on 1 January.
 Records of these gift exchanges survive, known as "gift rolls", and provide information about courtiers and their relative status.
 A similar custom at the French court was known as the étrenne.
+Gift-giving on New Year's Day at the court of King Arthur is the setting of the 14th-century romance Sir Gawain and the Green Knight.
 Historians often analyse these gift economies following the ideas of the anthropologist Marcel Mauss and Bronisław Malinowski's description of the Kula ring.

 Gifts and status

 Margaret of Anjou and Elizabeth of York gave and received jewels and plate as New Year's Day gifts.
 The value of the plate given was calibrated to match the rank, status, and standing of the courtier.
 While gold plate might not always have been more valued than silver, gem-set jewellery seems to have been a token of special royal favour.

 In 1504, James IV of Scotland gave Margaret Dennet, an English servant of his queen consort Margaret Tudor, a gold chain with a figure of Saint Andrew worth £20 Scots.
 James IV gave Margaret Tudor two sapphire rings, and in 1507 a "serpent's tongue", a fossil shark's tooth supposed to be a talisman against poisoning.
 In 1507, James IV gave Elizabeth Berlay, another English attendant of Margaret, gold rosary beads with a cross costing £62 Scots.
 On 1 January 1512, Ellen More, an African servant, was given 5 French crowns at Holyrood Palace and the same amount was given to two "maidens" at Holyrood Palace, servants of Elizabeth Barlay.
 Elizabeth Sinclair received 10 crowns.

-James V bought New Year's Day gifts for the French court in 1537, including daggers or whingers for the Dauphin Henry and the King of Navarre and ruby bracelets for the Dauphine Catherine de' Medici.
+James V bought New Year's Day gifts for the French court in 1537, including daggers or whingers for Dauphin Henry and King Henry II of Navarre and ruby bracelets for the dauphine, Catherine de' Medici.
 He gave gifts at the New Year Mass in 1539, and a length of black ribbon was bought to make loops for lockets or pendants known as "tablets".
 He paid a goldsmith John Mosman £410 Scots for making chains, rings, tablets, bracelets, targets (brooches or hat badges), and other gold work brought to him at Stirling Castle to be New Year's gifts for his courtiers in January 1541.
 Other gifts of gold "Paris work" were provided by Thomas Rynd including "chaffrons" for French hoods, bracelets, rosary beads, buttons and a ring.